Six New Year Goals for New and Aspiring Board Members

 It’s that time of year again when we begin to reflect on the year that was and cast our minds forward to the new year and on setting new goals to get us excited and inspired.

-I always enjoy going through this process (until I realise all of the things that didn’t quite get achieved).
+I always enjoy going through this process.
 There’s something about sunny weather and an impending new year that gets me excited.
-Maybe it’s the chance to start afresh and set up new systems to make sure I actually do what I want to do.
+Maybe it’s the chance to start afresh and set up new systems to make sure I achieve what I want to achieve.

 Today I’m sharing some ideas of some activities that new and aspiring company directors and board members can do over December and January in relation to their board career and director role.
 This time of year is perfect as it is likely that your board will not meet during the summer break and gives you plenty of chances to rest, rejuvenate, and think about the future.

-If you’re a New Director / Board Member
+If you’re a New Director / New Board Member

 1. Set up a personal development plan